-What this program does: Naturalist Outreach college students give free enthusiastic, hands-on biology presentations about nature and ecology to K-12 classes and community groups in Central NY.
+What the Naturalist Outreach Program provide to our community: Naturalist Outreach college students give free enthusiastic, hands-on biology presentations about nature and ecology to K-12 classes and community groups in Central NY.

 Who are the Presenters?
 The presenters are accessible scientist role-models who excite students about biology, nature, — and college.
 By presenting lively, enthusiastic, NGSS based, and age-appropriate, science based presentations, we work to open the world of backyard biology to young people, enrich local 2nd – H.S. science instruction, and simultaneously train Cornell students to communicate effectively about science.